hundredrabbits/thebook/north_pacific_logbook.md

 Time to refuel.
 Since the seas are calm, it is a good time to do it.
 The wind isn't down entirely, but the boat isn't rocking too much.
 What was supposed to be a 5 minute task turned into an hour-long endeavour.
 The deck plate cover for the diesel intake was stuck!
 Neither of us could get it open!
 We tried a variety of tools, and eventually freed it up.
 This is my fault, I think, as I recently changed the o-ring to a *slightly* thicker one (it's all i could find).
 Also, the tool we use to open it fits loosely in the cap, this due to many years of hard use.
 We emptied one 20 L Jerry can of diesel into the tank.

 ##### 1530
-We had *kiri mochi* (see recipes) with diced cabbage and julienned carrots for dinner.
+We had [kiri mochi](#kirimochiveg) with diced cabbage and julienned carrots for dinner.
 I pan-fry the rice cakes with sesame oil and season them with black pepper until puffy, and that both sides are golden and crunchy.
 Because it is calm out, and that Pino is steering itself, we had dinner inside together.
 I want to spend as much time as possible with this human.
 We've experienced much together haven't we?

 ##### 1900
 It is cold outside, we steer from inside, pulling ropes between the washboards.
 We're going northeast, in light winds.

 ## Food

-We spend a lot of time provisioning ahead, because many cities don't carry specialty items like nutritional yeast, miso, dried legumes, dried beans, flax seeds and B12 supplements (see Pino's pantry for ingredient descriptions).
+We spend a lot of time provisioning ahead, because many cities don't carry specialty items like [nutritional yeast](#ny), [miso](#miso), dried legumes, dried beans, flax seeds and B12 supplements.
 Before a big passage, we calculate how much of each ingredient we'll need, based on how much of each we typically eat in a week.
 First, I make a list of our favorite meals, break them down into ingredients and their quantities, then I multiply that by the amount of time we'll spend at sea.
 Say we typically eat 100 g (1/2 cup) brown lentils once a week and have plans to stock up for 26 weeks, I multiply the number of weeks by 100, which means I'll stock 3 kg (rounded from 2.6 kg).

 Energy-dense legumes like lentils are cheap.
 We especially like whole brown lentils, because we can sprout them and cook them into meals.
 Sprouting them halves the cooking time.
 Cooking the meal in a pressure cooker further reduces cooking time, while saving on precious fuel.

 We keep a lot of shelf-stable tofu aboard, as it is a good source of calcium (when calcium-set) and protein.
-For iodine, we carry iodized salt and seaweed (wakame or nori).
+For iodine, we carry iodized salt and seaweed (wakame or [nori](#nori)).
 Other essentials, like omega-6 (LA, linoleic acid) we find in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.

 Staples like oats, rice and flour are available everywhere, but finding wholegrain versions (brown rice, oat groats and wheatberries) of these ingredients can be difficult.
 Stocking up large quantities of pre-ground wholegrain flour isn't a good idea, as it will go rancid.
 It's better to stock up on wheat berries and to grind them yourself with a mill.
-We crossed paths with the German boat in Fiji who did exactly that.
+We crossed paths with a German boat in Fiji who did exactly that.
 Another way to make dough from wheat berries, is to sprout them.
 Sprouted wheat berries become soft, easy to grind, which can in turn become dough for your bread when mixed with other ingredients.
 We carry a small meat grinder on Pino, it's got a simple mechanism, is easy to clean and requires no power, but most importantly, it does a good job of pureeing sprouted grains.
 Meat grinders are cheaper, and easier to find in Thrift Stores than grain mills.

 We always find fresh vegetables, wherever we go.
 And if we're going to an island where produce is scarce, it's best to leave it to the locals, and to arrive with enough provisions.
 We carry dried peas, mushrooms and daikon, and preserve food—when in a place with plentiful fresh foods—whenever possible.